status-im/nimbus-eth2/docs/the_nimbus_book/src/deposit.md

 It's a good idea to bookmark this page.

 ## Expected waiting time (the queue)
 Once you send off your transaction(s), your validator will be put in a queue based on deposit time.
 Getting through the queue may take a few hours or days (assuming the chain is finalising).
 No validators are accepted into the validator set while the chain isn't finalising.
+The `Pending Validators` metric on the [beaconcha.in](https://beaconcha.in/) will give you the size of the queue.